CFLN-FM

-CFLN-FM is a Canadian radio station in Happy Valley-Goose Bay, Newfoundland & Labrador broadcasting at 97.9 FM.
-Owned by Stingray Group, CFLN first went on the air on September 28, 1974 at 1230 AM before converting to its current frequency in 2009.
+CFLN-FM is a Canadian radio station in Happy Valley-Goose Bay, Newfoundland & Labrador broadcasting on 97.9 MHz.
+Owned by Stingray Group, CFLN first went on the air on September 28, 1974 as an AM station on 1230 kHz before converting to its current frequency in 2009.
 The station's format primarily consists of country music with some News/Talk programming.
 The station was formerly branded Radio Labrador but is now branded Big Land – Labrador's FM.

 CFLN has repeaters located in Labrador City/Wabush (CFLW-FM 94.7, formerly 1340 AM, opened on December 6, 1971 originally as a repeater of CFCB) and in Churchill Falls (CFLC-FM 97.9, opened on February 5, 1974).

 On January 29, 2009, Newcap Radio applied to convert CFLN in Happy Valley-Goose Bay and its rebroadcaster CFLW to the FM dial, which officially occurred on June 16, 2009.
 These stations are now broadcasting on the following frequencies: